UWQuickstep/txbench/README.md

 The steps to evaluate a target system are the following.
 1. Implement the benchmark connection by extending the corresponding `Connection` class.
 2. Implement the benchmark server by extending the corresponding `Server` class.
 3. Create a new executable that instantiates and runs the benchmark with the server.

+For help on the executable's command line arguments, run the executable with the flag `--help`.
 Example servers that simply write procedure calls to stdout may be found in `src/examples/stdout`.

 ## Currently supported benchmarks
 Currently, txbench only supports the TATP benchmark.
 More benchmarks and systems will be added in the future.